notenoughneon/neonblog/README.md

 All configurable parameters are in `config.json`.
 At a minimum, you will need to set your site URL and title, your name and photo, and at least one IndieAuth compatible rel-me link.

 Neonblog stores posts directly on the filesystem and needs write access to its directory.
-If your web host runs php as a cgi with your userid, this should just work.
+If you add/remove posts directly on the filesystem, you will need to regenerate the index by running `php -f regenerate.php`.

-Received webmentions are queued in the file `webmentions.json`.
-To process the queue, manually run `php -f processqueue.php`, or automate it as a cron job.
+Received webmentions can be accepted on the inbox page.
+To accept everything automatically, run `php -f processqueue.php` as a cron job.

 TODO
 ----